learn-co-curriculum/dsc-big-data-pyspark-intro/README.md

 ### Machine Learning with Spark

 After you've solved a basic Map-Reduce problem, you will learn about employing the machine learning modules of PySpark.
-You will perform a classification and clustering problem.
+You will perform both a regression and classification problem and get the chance to build a full parallelizable data science pipeline that can scale to work with big data.

 ## Summary